lezginaksoy/ilovetea/README.md

 While unit tests focus on individual classes and functions…

 e2e tests are great for high-level validation of the entire system. e2e testing covers the interaction of classes and modules at a more aggregate level -- closer to the kind of interaction that end-users will have with the production system.

+Grouping our applications functionality into Modules is strongly recommended as an effective way to organize our components.
+For most applications, the resulting architecture will employ multiple modules, each encapsulating a closely related set of capabilities.

+Because of this encapsulated organization, this allows us to test each feature independently by importing a specific module (that we want to test) into our TestingModule.

+In this lesson, we’ll be testing the “Coffees” feature we worked on throughout this course, and test some of the CRUD endpoints we provided in it so far.

+💡 IMPORTANT NOTE

+Sometimes when errors happen within npm scripts (such as the tests we're running inside test:e2e), post hooks won't run!

+You have a few options here, when these errors happen, you can:

+ 1) Manually run the `posttest:e2e` hook when Jest errors happen (to make sure your database gets removed)

+ 2) Use a library like `npm-run-all` (npm i --D npm-run-all) and use the --continue-on-error flag to make sure everything still runs, moving the "post" hook into an npm script to run, like so:

+"pretest:e2e": "docker-compose up -d test-db",

+"run:jest": "jest --config ./test/jest-e2e.json",

+"test:e2e": "npm-run-all the-actual-test run-after-test-even-if-failed --continue-on-error",

+"test:e2e:teardown": "docker-compose stop test-db && docker-compose rm -f test-db"